xcp-ng/xcp-ng-org/docs/guides/VLAN-trunking-vm.md

 ```

-You need to unplug and plug each PIF of the changed network to properly apply the setting on the underlying physical interface,
+You need to unplug and plug each <abbr title="Physical Interface">PIF</abbr> of the changed network to properly apply the setting on the underlying physical interface,
 or more simply, just reboot the host.

 ```
 # xe network-param-get uuid=015bda3e-830b-d33d-ab91-098632ef61a3 param-name=PIF-uuids
 50594040-3b64-6a1c-2dff-d607d6ac5b35; 0683c09f-f241-b66e-a98b-92e1a54a7e86
 # xe pif-unplug uuid=50594040-3b64-6a1c-2dff-d607d6ac5b35
 # xe pif-plug uuid=50594040-3b64-6a1c-2dff-d607d6ac5b35